 Aussies concerned with the decline in Internet freedom, we present to you the best VPN for Australia.
 Today’s topic covers 5 top-tier VPN providers, each with a proven track record of enhancing privacy online and bypassing regional website blocks within Australia.
 Scroll down to install and configure your VPN in just a few minutes.

 Australia might be a country with a reputation for a laid back, relaxed national attitude – but its internet censorship policies are anything but relaxed.
 In fact, Australia has recently introduced some extremely strict restrictions on internet use, and it’s only getting worse.
-A report from the advocacy group Freedom House recently stated that internet freedom in Australia had declined every year for the last six years, and the infamous Copyright Amendment (Online Infringement) Bill of 2015 had lead to the blocking of a huge number of sites which have been judged (sometimes fairly, sometimes not) to facilitate copyright infringement.
+A recent Freedom House report shows that internet freedom has seen a global decline every year for the past six years, with bills like Australia’s infamous Copyright Amendment (Online Infringement) Bill of 2015–which lead to the blocking of a huge number of sites judged (often wrongly) to facilitate copyright infringement–marking a new normal.

 Many websites are filtered or blocked in Australia, and the government has an extensive internet surveillance program.
 Despite the fact that internet access in Australia is generally both fast and affordable, these draconian restrictions make using the internet less than free.

 The best way for users to get around internet restrictions so they can use the internet as it was meant to be is to get a VPN.
 Below we’ll talk about how a VPN can help circumvent restrictions, and then we’ll list our picks for the best VPNs for Australia.